Defaultplayer001/rosedit/readme.md

 Left click to place, Right click to delete.

+Hold shift then drag the mouse to select an area. press E to fill with the currently selected block type, and DEL(not backspace!) to delete.

 [ & ]: Palette tools, haven't worked out the specifics.

 3: Exterior Spec